Gogoku7/LivestreamProductionManager/README.md

 - Open the .sln file with Visual Studio
 - Right click "Solution 'LivestreamProductionManager (1 project)'"
 - Select "Rebuild Solution"
-- Run the program with F5
+- Run the program with F5 OR with ctrl + F5 to run without debugger, useful for when you want to run LPM with Livestream Production Manager Blitz

 To get an actual overlay in OBS:
 - Add a new browser source to a scene